 Each parent who fails to ensure their children’s regular attendance at school may have to pay a Penalty Fine of £60 (per parent, per child) issued by Bradford Council, if they pay within 28 days; or £120 if they pay within 42 days.

 The Governing Body will not authorise any holidays in term time.
 Leave of absence will only be granted if there are exceptional circumstances.
 Such circumstances will be determined by the school’s Senior Leadership Team and a member of the Governing Body.
 Each case will be dealt with on an individual basis.

 Please ensure you use the request form for leave of absence if it is your intention to take your children out of school during term time.
 However, we do ask that you consider the issue carefully before taking your children out of school, particularly in years 2 and 6 when the National Curriculum Assessment Tasks are undertaken and at important times such as the beginning of the school year.

-In some instances the cumulative effect of holidays and absence through illness can have serious implications with regard to progress and levels achieved.
 All absences, both authorised and unauthorised will be recorded and reported to parents in July of each year.